Back To Search Results

 Evaluation

 After a thorough history and physical, additional testing is available to rule out other etiologies.
-As TT syndrome is a rare finding, there is no definitive guideline to assess for this disorder, although an algorithm for diagnosis has been proposed.
-Audiometry is not typically used for diagnostic purposes but can potentially aid in masking treatment.
-Tympanometry will assess the pressure of the middle ear at a given moment, but if the TT is not contracting, it may not be observed by tympanometry.
+As tensor tympani syndrome is a rare finding, there is no definitive guideline to assess for this disorder, although an algorithm for diagnosis has been proposed.
+Audiometry is not typically used for diagnostic purposes but can potentially aid in masking treatment; it is, however, essential in ruling out other potential causes of tinnitus and should be obtained.
+Tympanometry will assess the pressure of the middle ear at a given moment, but if the tensor tympani is not contracting, tympanometry may not observe it.
 For this reason, long-term tympanometry can be used.
-A saw-tooth-like pattern representing tympanic membrane movement can be seen, which supports the diagnosis of TT syndrome.
-An impedance audiogram is also helpful while diagnosing TT syndrome by assessing the status of the middle ear.
-Imaging such as CT and/or MRI can also be helpful to rule out other potential causes of tinnitus.
+Observing a saw-tooth-like pattern representing tympanic membrane movement supports the diagnosis of tensor tympani syndrome.
+An impedance audiogram is also helpful while diagnosing tensor tympani syndrome by assessing the status of the middle ear.
+Imaging such as magnetic resonance and computed tomography can also be helpful to rule out other potential causes of tinnitus.[11]

 Treatment / Management